 Therapeutic potential of JAK inhibitors in juvenile idiopathic arthritis-associated uveitis.
 Expert Review of Clinical Immunology.
 2023; 19:689-692.

 Dual phenotype: co-occurring Leber congenital amaurosis and familial exudative vitreoretinopathy: a case report.
 Ophthalmic Genetics (Informa).
 2023; 44:89-92.

 Home tonometry in the management of children with uveitis at risk for developing glaucoma.
 Journal of American Association for Pediatric Ophthalmology and Strabismus.
 2022; 26:e21-e22.

 Comprehensive Assessment of Quality of Life, Functioning, and Mental Health in Children With Juvenile Idiopathic Arthritis and Noninfectious Uveitis.
 Arthritis Care and Research.
 2022; 74:1311-1320.

 Planned Preterm Delivery and Treatment of Severe Infantile FEVR With Osteoporosis-Pseudoglioma Syndrome.
-Ophthalmic Surgery Lasers and Imaging Retina.
+OSLIRetina.
 2022; 53:228-232.

 Assessing the Validity and Reliability of the Effects of Youngsters' Eyesight on Quality of Life Questionnaire Among Children With Uveitis.
 Arthritis Care and Research.
 2022; 74:355-363.

 S100 proteins, cytokines, and chemokines as tear biomarkers in children with juvenile idiopathic arthritis-associated uveitis.
-Ocular Immunology and Inflammation.
+Ocular Immunology and Inflammation (Informa).
 2021; 29:1616-1620.